 Yearly Cost of Visas, Entrance Fees, Travel Insurance, and Miscellaneous Items

 Long-term international travel involves a good amount of legal formalities and jumping through bureaucratic loops.
 Visas, entrance fees, exit fees, surprise taxes, and other items can sneak up on you quickly.
 Depending on your itinerary, you should allocate at least $300 per year for this category.
+You can spare a fair amount of money on bank fees using one of the banks for remote workers.

 If you opt for travel insurance (which you should), the going rate hovers around $50 per month or about $600 per year.